-- If unable to attend, the officer will contact the Student Senate Adviser.
-If the Adviser is unavailable, the officer is to 1. contact the appropriate designee - B. Record and distribute all minutes of Student Cabinet and Senate meetings.
-Post a copy of minutes by the Student Cabinet information board or other designated area. - С. Shall format and compose any letters or memos as needed. - Call roll at the Student Cabinet and Senate meetings and keep accurate records of attendance.
-D. - E. Handle all Student Senate correspondence, including keeping accurate files. - F. Shall serve on any committee appointed by the President. - Section 4: The ASWVCO Treasurer shall: - A. Attend all Student Cabinet and Senate meetings. - If unable to attend, the officer will contact the Student Senate Adviser.
-If the Adviser is unavailable, the officer is to 1. contact the appropriate designee - B. Present an accurate report of accounts at weekly Student Senate meetings. - C. Shall receive all financial records dealing with activities and/or student programs, and maintain the accounts in a timely and orderly fashion. - D Facilitate the budget process within the Student Senate. - Chair and organize the budget committee.
-E. - F. Assist WVCO clubs with expenditures and the budget process. - G. Compile a yearly event and activity summary and earning report for each club at WVCO. - H. Facilitate locker policy and rentals. - T Empty the copy machines monthly or as needed, doing so jointly with the ASWVCO President or other Student Cabinet member. - Shall serve on any committee appointed by the President.
-J - Section 5: The ASWVCO Events Coordinator shall: - A. Attend all Student Cabinet and Senate meetings. - 1.
+- A. Attend all Student Cabinet and Senate meetings. - 1.
 If unable to attend, the officer will contact the Student Senate Adviser.
-If the Adviser is unavailable, the officer is to contact the appropriate designee. - B. Be responsible for the planning and coordination of all Student Senate entertainment functions, which would include preparing contracts, arranging travel plans, coordination of ticket distribution, and advertisement with the Student Cabinet Adviser. - If requested, assist any/all student-sponsored programs in coordinating their events.
-C - D. Assist the ASWVCO Student Cabinet President when deemed necessary.E.
-Shall serve on any committee appointed by the President. - Section 6: The ASWVCO Sophomore Representatives (2) shall: - A. Attend all Student Cabinet and Senate meetings. - If unable to attend, the officer will contact the Student Senate Adviser.
-If the Adviser is unavailable, the officer is to 1. contact the appropriate designee. - B. Chair and organize the awards banquet committee. - C. Participate in distributing the WVCO campus newspaper with the publishing club. - D. Attend staff meetings upon request of the President. - E. Maintain Student Cabinet computers and printers. - F. Shall serve on any committee appointed by the President. - Section 7: The ASWVCO Freshmen Representatives (2) shall: - A. Attend all Student Cabinet and Senate meetings. - If unable to attend, the officer will contact the Student Senate Adviser.
-If the Adviser is unavailable, the officer is to 1. contact the appropriate designee - B. Be responsible for distributing posters, flyers, memos, announcements, etc, necessary to inform the ASWVCO student body and faculty of all events and activities. - Be responsible for keeping all bulletin boards and reader boards updated and accurate.
-They will also remove outdated C. materials in a timely fashion. - D. Shall serve on any committee appointed by the President.
+If the Adviser is unavailable, the officer is to contact the appropriate designee - B. Present an accurate report of accounts at weekly Student Senate meetings. - C. Shall receive all financial records dealing with activities and/or student programs, and maintain the accounts in a timely and orderly fashion. - D. Facilitate the budget process within the Student Senate. - E. Chair and organize the budget committee. - F. Assist WVCO clubs with expenditures and the budget process. - G. Compile a yearly event and activity summary and earning report for each club at WVCO. - H. Facilitate locker policy and rentals. - I. Empty the copy machines monthly or as needed, doing so jointly with the ASWVCO President or other Student Cabinet member. - J. Shall serve on any committee appointed by the President. - Section 5: The ASWVCO Events Coordinator shall: - A. Attend all Student Cabinet and Senate meetings. - 1.
+If unable to attend, the officer will contact the Student Senate Adviser.
+If the Adviser is unavailable, the officer is to contact the appropriate designee - B. Be responsible for the planning and coordination of all Student Senate entertainment functions, which would include preparing contracts, arranging travel plans, coordination of ticket distribution, and advertisement with the Student Cabinet Adviser.